Easy, slow cooker Korean beef made with flank steak. It tastes just like authentic traditional bulgogi.

 After about 4 hours on high, it was perfect for thinly slicing.
 Newer slow cookers may take less time than mine.
 If you cook it too long, it will fall apart when you try to slice thinly.
-It will still taste good, but remember we are making bulgogi here.
+It will still taste good, but do not cook too long if you want to be able to slice the meat.

 Slow Cooker Beef Bulgogi